China tells Spain to prevent Tibet-related lawsuits

-BEIJING (Reuters) - China’s Foreign Ministry called on Spain on Friday to prevent the launch of further lawsuits that seek to probe alleged Chinese rights abuses in the restive region of Tibet.
+BEIJING (Reuters) - China’s Foreign Ministry called on Spain on Friday to prevent the launch of further lawsuits which seek to probe alleged Chinese rights abuses in the restive region of Tibet.

-They were using a Spanish law that allows suspects to be tried for human rights abuses committed abroad when a Spanish victim is involved.
+They were using a Spanish law which allows suspects to be tried for human rights abuses committed abroad when a Spanish victim is involved.

 The two former leaders and three other high-ranking officials who worked in the government in the 1980s and 1990s, are accused of human rights abuses in the Himalayan region.